Tucker Barnhart Player Props: Cubs vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 20th-ranked team ERA across all MLB pitching staffs (4.61).
+- The Nationals have the 15th-ranked team ERA across all league pitching staffs (4.36).

-- The Nationals will send Williams (1-1) to the mound for his sixth start of the season.
-He is 1-1 with a 4.10 ERA and 17 strikeouts in 26 1/3 innings pitched.
+- Corbin (1-4 with a 5.74 ERA and 21 strikeouts in 31 1/3 innings pitched) gets the start for the Nationals, his seventh of the season.

-- The right-hander's most recent appearance came on Thursday against the New York Mets, when he tossed five innings, surrendering four earned runs while allowing nine hits.
+- In his most recent outing on Saturday against the Pittsburgh Pirates, the lefty went 5 1/3 innings, allowing three earned runs while surrendering seven hits.

-- The 31-year-old has an ERA of 4.10, with 5.8 strikeouts per nine innings, in five games this season.
-Opponents have a .275 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.